Assassin's Creed IV: Black Flag: Characters

-The main character of the game is Edward Kenway (voiced by Matt Ryan), a Welsh privateer-turned-pirate and eventual member of the Brotherhood of Assassins.
-Edward is the father of the future Colonial Templars Grand Master Haytham Kenway, and grandfather of the Assassin Ratonhnhaké:ton, the two playable characters of Assassin's Creed III.
+The main character of the game is Edward Kenway (Matt Ryan), a Welsh privateer-turned-pirate and eventual member of the Brotherhood of Assassins.
+Edward is the father of the Colonial Templars Grand Master Haytham Kenway and grandfather of the Assassin Ratonhnhaké:ton, the two of whom are playable characters of Assassin's Creed III.
 During the game, Edward meets and interacts with several real-life historical figures, including notorious pirates Edward "Blackbeard" Thatch (Mark Bonnar), Benjamin Hornigold (Ed Stoppard), Mary Read (Olivia Morgan), Stede Bonnet (James Bachman), Anne Bonny (Sarah Greene), John Rackham (O-T Fagbenle), and Charles Vane (Ralph Ineson).

 Setting

-As is the case in previous Assassin's Creed games, the story is divided into two intertwined halves, with one set in the present day and the other in a historical setting.
-Although the present-day story had previously established that an Animus was required to view one's ancestors memories, the ending of Assassin's Creed III reveals that Abstergo can now view a host's genetic memories simply by sequencing the host's DNA.
-As such, the unseen player character is hired by Abstergo Entertainment to investigate a pivotal character in Desmond Miles's ancestry, Edward Kenway.
-A notorious pirate and privateer operating during the Golden Age of Piracy, Kenway's story is set in the Caribbean, and mixes open-ended ship-based exploration with combat and land-based adventures in Cuba and Jamaica, and on a number of Caribbean islands, parts of southern Florida and eastern Mexico.
+As is the case in previous Assassin's Creed games, the story is divided into two intertwined halves.
+One is set in the time of the game's release and the other in a historical setting.
+Although the modern-day story had previously established that an Animus was required to view ancestor memories, the ending of Assassin's Creed III reveals that Abstergo can now view a host's genetic memories simply by sequencing the host's DNA.
+As such, the unseen player character is hired by Abstergo Entertainment to investigate a pivotal character in Desmond Miles's ancestry, Edward Kenway; this occurs in 2013.
+A notorious pirate and privateer operating during the Golden Age of Piracy, Kenway's story is set in the Caribbean and mixes open-ended ship-based exploration with combat and land-based adventures in Cuba, Jamaica, various Caribbean islands, southern Florida, and eastern Mexico, as well as Principe and Charlestown, South Carolina.